apolopena/Yubikey-WSL-SSH/README.md

 ---

 &nbsp;
-# Yubikey-WSL
+# YubiKey-WSL
-A guide for working with the Yubikey 5 Series hardware keys in WSL2 on Windows 11.
+A guide for working with the YubiKey 5 Series hardware keys in WSL2 on Windows 11.
 Many of these techniques can be applied to Linux, MacOS or Windows 11 as well.
 The baseline flow of this document will walk you through initial setup of the binaries and helpers required and then walk you through the generation of a private SSH key on the YubiKey itself.
 There are also sections further on in the guide for GPG signing for verified github commits and storage of Bot/service PEMs for GitHub Apps, etc..

-For an added level of security, ideally all Yubikey adminstration would be done on an air-gapped system such as Tails running on the RAMDisk but this step is beyond the scope of this guide.
+For an added level of security, ideally all YubiKey administration would be done on an air-gapped system such as Tails running on the RAMDisk but this step is beyond the scope of this guide.

 ## YubiKey slots